JeffersonLab/phaser-client/README.md

 | client.properties   | client configuration  | [client.properties](https://github.com/JeffersonLab/phaser-client/blob/main/config/client.properties)      |
 | logging.properties  | logging configuration | [logging.properties](https://github.com/JeffersonLab/phaser-client/blob/main/config/logging.properties)    |

-The client.properties must be in the classpath and the logging.properties must be referenced via Java System Property `java.util.logging.config.file`
+The client.properties must be in the classpath and the logging.properties must be referenced via Java System Property `java.util.logging.config.file`.
+The scripts generated in the install step handle both the classpath and system property and assume the config files are in a directory named `config` at the root of the project.

 ## Build
 This project is built with [Java 17](https://adoptium.net/) (compiled to Java 8 bytecode), and uses the [Gradle 7](https://gradle.org/) build tool to automatically download dependencies and build the project from source: